ustcsiwei88/2D_Coverage/ReadMe.md

 To run it,

-1. install GuroBi, and update GuroBi installation location in Makefile
+1. install GuroBi, and update Gurobi installation location in Makefile
-2. make all
+2. `make all`
 3. run `./opg2d algo_number < problem.txt > ans.txt` for OPG2D or `./org2d algo_number < problem.txt > ans.txt` for ORG2D
    - `problem.txt` should contain the number of vertex, the number of samples, the number of centers (robots), and then the polygon coordinates in clockwise or counter-clockwise order.
 4. visualize the solution using `python draw_algo problem.txt ans.txt`